OpusCapita/react-crudeditor/README.md

   permissions: {
     crudOperations: {
-      ?create: <boolean, false by default>,
+      // at least one field must be set to 'true' or defined as a function ?create: <boolean|function>, // false by default
-      ?edit: <boolean, false by default>,
+      ?edit: <boolean|function>, // false by default
-      ?delete: <boolean, false by default>,
+      ?delete: <boolean|function>, // false by default
-      ?view: <boolean, false by default>
+      ?view: <boolean|function>, // false by default
     }
   },